owenCocjin/Indusiatus/README.md

 - __Bundle (Bundle Chain):__ In the code I refer to the fully parsed data as a "bundle".
 This is a tuple of headers, where each header refers to the next through the `upper` object variable.

 - __Layers:__ When I say layers, I am almost always referring to the specific header in the bundle.
 I am __NOT__ referring to the TCP/IP model layers.
 Sometimes this extends to the header + all data above it.
 Layer 0 is the entire frame, layer 1 is from the packet up, etc...

 ---

 ## Bugs
+### General
 - IPv6 has so far been crashing the program.
 I know where the issue is, but I'm not able to simulate any IPv6 packets, not even a simple ping.
 This is a me issue if you know how please let me know!
 - Specifying the wrong frame with --frame may crash the program.

+### RTAP
+- Because of the way stupid Radiotap headers are padded, changing the colour of RTAPPackets won't do anything.
+I've printed the whole RTAP header in raw using the RADIOFrame class' colours and length.
+- RTAP type is still new here, so it is (less than) bare-bones, but shouldn't crash from legitimate traffic.
+- Filters other than `L` don't work on RTAP.
+I need to update all RTAP data classes to fix this, but this is planned to be updated next!
+- When outputting RTAP to a file, if `--layer` is specified layer 1-3 will exclude the entire Radiotap header.
+This is due to the way I implemented RTAPPackets, where each `it_present` dword counts as a layer.
+The easiest way to remember this is to count the layers when pretty printing!

+---

+## Notes For Me
+- Radiotap has the dumbest formatting I've ever encountered!
+The padding is useless if every field's length is already known!
+What's the point of padding?!?!?!
+- Need to change RADIOFrame to parse just the first 4 bytes and the present dwords.
+Need to implement a pointer system where we check the length of the current field and if the pointer is "unaligned" then assume the next n bytes are padding until we reach an alignment.